Jenin-Immanuel/Jenin-Immanuel/README.md

 # Hi, I'm Jenin 🖐️

 <h2>
-An aspiring Ethical Hacker and a passionate programmer
+A tech pantomath and a passionate programmer
 <br>
 </h2>